 Parks and Recreation Master Plan Update

 The City is updating the Parks and Recreation Master Plan!
-If you want to be involved in this process, please join us at any of the eight pop-up sessions, community workshops, and the online survey.
+If you want to be involved in this process, please join us at any of the eight pop-up sessions, community workshops, informational presentations to boards, commissions, and neighborhood groups, and the online survey.
 We want to hear your vision!

 Pop-up Events Meet Me At Reed on April 21st 3:30 - 5:30 pm